Russia suspends its mission at NATO, shuts alliance's office

-MOSCOW (AP) — Russia said Monday it's suspending its mission at NATO and also ordered the closure of the alliance's office in Moscow in retaliation to NATO's expulsion of Russian diplomats.
+MOSCOW (AP) — Russia on Monday suspended its mission at NATO and ordered the closure of the alliance's office in Moscow in retaliation for NATO's expulsion of Russian diplomats.

-Moscow has dismissed the accusations as baseless, and Russian Foreign Minister Sergey Lavrov announced Moscow's response Monday, announcing the suspension of Russia's mission at NATO and the closure of the alliance's military liaison and information offices in the Russian capital.
+Moscow has dismissed the accusations as baseless.
+Russian Foreign Minister Sergey Lavrov delivered Moscow's response Monday, announcing the suspension of Russia's mission at NATO and the closure of the alliance's military liaison and information offices in the Russian capital.

 He charged that the alliance's action has confirmed that “NATO isn't interested in any kind of equal dialogue or joint work,” adding that “we don't see any need to keep pretending that there could be any shift in the foreseeable future.”